 Doctors specialise in different areas.
-For instance, you would see an orthopedist if you broke your leg.
-What about seizures?
+For instance, you would see an orthopedic specialist if you broke your leg.
+So what about seizures?
 Can all doctors diagnose and treat seizures?
 While all doctors have a foundational level of training with seizures, there are certain types of doctors who specialise in the diagnosis and management of seizures.
-If you or a loved one has experienced their first seizure and is looking to find the right doctors to diagnose and manage seizures, then you are in the right place.
+If you or a loved one has experienced their first seizure and is looking to find the right doctor to diagnose and manage seizures, then you are in the right place.

 Where do seizures come from?

-Before you can decide on the right type of doctor to treat your seizures, understand where in the body seizures stem from.
-Seizures are a neurological condition that originates in the brain.
-Read more here
+Before you can decide on the right type of doctor to treat your seizures, it is helpful to understand where in the body seizures stem from.
+Seizures are a neurological condition that originate in the brain.
+Read more here.

 A general practitioner (GP) is a licensed medical doctor who does not specialise in one specific area of medicine.
 Instead, GPs provide general, routine health care.